kriskowal/gtor/presentation/README.md

 With continuous data, it is not practical to use an observer because the sampling frequency is arbitrary.
-With a time-series like time or progress, an iterator is appropriate because it allows the consumer to dictate the pace, or rather, controls the flow.
+With a time-series like time or progress, an iterator is appropriate because it allows the consumer to dictate the pace, or rather, control the flow.
 In an application, for example, you would sample the time or progress once for each animation frame.
 The failure mode for iterators is to sample less frequently.